-In this section of the site, we cover some of the most haunted places in America.
-We are adding to this section constantly and we hope to eventually have the largest and most comprehensive collection of haunted places available anywhere online.
+In this section of the site, we cover some of the most haunted places in America and Canada.
+We are adding to this section constantly and we hope to eventually have the largest and most comprehensive collection of real haunted places available anywhere online.

 We also now offer ghost tours across the US!
 Find the closest ghost tour to you here.

 We have also put together the top 10 most haunted hotels in America.

 America is home to so many haunted locations and scary places to visit, continue reading to see if there are scary places near you!
 I bet there is!